 Your teen might be an excellent driver, but it’s still important to be aware of teenage driving statistics.
 For instance, the crash rate of teen drivers is nearly 4 times that of drivers older than 20, per mile driven.²

-After all, even if they’re a great driver, your teenager will likely be a passenger with other teens, too.
+After all, even if they’re a great young driver, your teenager will likely be a passenger with other teens, too.

 Share safe driving tips with your teens.